Creating an Accessible Office Space

 Your employees and customers or guests are all covered by the ADA.
 To comply with the ADA’s regulations and create an inclusive atmosphere, select office furniture and equipment that everyone can reasonably use.
 Your employees must be able to navigate the business and perform their job duties regardless of their disability status.

-Ensuring ADA Compliance
+Ensuring An ADA Compliance Space

 You know your office should be ADA compliant for the benefit of all members of your staff, but what are the specific rules?
 The following areas are important to the ADA: